kreeger/chekov/readme.markdown

-# Achtung
+# Chekov.

-An open-source Airbrake for iOS read client.
+An open-source Airbrake read client for iOS.